aschollwoeck/aschollwoeck.github.io/hugo/content/posts/2022-09-24-typesafe-sql-part-1.md

  - Database scheme migrations
 We only care about SQL.
 There are enough and very good libraries out there - mostly from official sources.
 We don't want to touch that.

-As you can imagin I was looking for something like this already on "the market".
-But to be honest I couldn't find anyting like it in .NET world, neither on Nuget nor on Github (totally possible I missed something).
-But...
 I found something in Java world: [jOOQ](https://www.jooq.org).

 This seemed exactly what I was looking for.
 You are able to write abstracted SQL with type safety and it's really easy to use.
 You need to take care of some stuff like Code Generation to make type checking possible but hey... somewhere the information for our compilers need to come from and it seems a reasonable approach.
 What I did (and do) not like is the added performance overhead but jooq does querying and executing all by itself so there might not be too much overhead involved.
 To be honest I did not thoroughly check it as I am more of a .NET kid.

 So the journey began to look for something similar in .NET.
 I found [cooq](https://sourceforge.net/projects/cooq/) but it seems abandoned and also not 100% what I'm looking for even so it was like 90% there.
 Then there is also a reference to [Typed Query](https://github.com/EndsOfTheEarth/Typed-Query) - this is incredible!
 Exactly what I was looking for !

 I thought... and realised it still does not fulfill my desire for full type checked SQL.
-Let's not sound too pesimstic - I got to now lots of important and very good information.
-I can learn a lot and use it wisely.
+Let's not sound too pesimstic - I got to know lots of important and very good information.
+I learned a lot and can use that now wisely.

 In the end I decided to create such a library myself with the knowledge I got from jOOQ and Typed Query.
-Use principles from Typed Query and jOOQ, meaning:
+Using principles from Typed Query and jOOQ, meaning:
 We need some kind of code generation and method chaining as we know it from functional programming and thus Linq.

 I'm trying to make it work like this: